 The process of applying for a loan for an institutional client

-In the next stage of the project, which was also divided into the phase of analysis, implementation and testing, we integrated with banking systems to reduce the amount of data about the client that the advisor had to supplement.
-In addition, by exporting data from the application at each of its stages to the data warehouse, we enabled business to create reports and draw conclusions as to how the platform has improved the entire process.
+In the next stage of the project, which was also divided into the phase of analysis, implementation and testing, we integrated with banking systems.
+It reduces the amount of data about the client that the advisor had to supplement.
+In addition, by exporting data from the application at each of its stages to the data warehouse, we enabled businesses to create reports and draw conclusions as to how the platform has improved the entire process.

 Stage three is integration with another system – this time external, national – to download BIK reports on individual clients.
 This also reduced the amount of data that the advisor had to manually fill in up to that point.
 The fourth stage is to enable the download of BIK Entrepreneur reports directly from BIK – another process optimization.